liyiersan/cig_rec/README.md

-### Official implementation of paper "Prior-Enhanced Metric Learning for Few-Shot Recognition of Counterfeit Cigarettes Using Packaging Information"
+### Official implementation of paper "Region-Aware Metric Learning for Few-Shot Recognition of Counterfeit Cigarettes from Packaging Images"

 #### 1. Environment